Happiness Schmappiness

 But in saying that, I’m not saying tranquility and relative happiness are not in the final mix.
 Of course they are.
 But there’s a catch which few meditation teachers or books will mention.
 And it’s this – to reach that happiness, we must accept everything that causes us not to be happy.

 And ironically, one of the most powerful obstacles to happiness is the expectation of happiness itself.
-So the expectation of results – any results – is, paradoxically, a major obstacle to the very results you’re looking for.
+So the expectation of results – any results – is, ironically, a major obstacle to the very results you’re looking for.

 So what’s the solution?

-As you meditate, let it go.
+Well, put simply, let it go.
 Whatever it is.
 Let go of expecting.
 Let go of expecting anything at all.

 Because the breath is your home, your refuge, your safe place.
 And each time your attention is distracted from it, and you consciously let it go and return to the breath, you are strengthening your capacity to be able to let go.
 Which means when sad or angry or depressed thoughts and feelings arise, with your capacity to let go strengthened by meditation, you are able to let them go more easily – which makes whatever suffering you’re experiencing less intense.